dfinity/motoko/README.md

 ### Motivation and Goals

-* High-level language for programming Dfinity applications
+* High-level language for programming IC applications

 * Simple ("K.I.S.S.") design and familiar syntax for average programmers

 * Good and convenient support for actor model

-* Good fit for underlying Wasm and Dfinity execution model
+* Good fit for underlying Wasm and IC execution model

 * Anticipate future extensions to Wasm where possible